Completing $R^4$ using $O(d,d)$: DFT parametrization of fields

 are easily seen to project on upper and lower indices respectively.
 The analog of the spin connection is the ``generalized flux''\footnote{Here we have defined $\partial_A=E_A{}^M\partial_M$ where $\partial_M=(0,\partial_m)$ after solving the section condition in the standard way.}

 Since we can use the projection operators to project onto upper or lower indices we actually have four objects.
-After fixing the double Lorentz symmetry by imposing the gauge $e^{(+)}=e^{(-)}$ they reduce to
+After fixing the double Lorentz symmetry by imposing the gauge $e^{(+)}=e^{(-)}$ (and solving the section condition) they reduce to

-By construction $F_{ABC}$ is invariant under constant $O(D,D)$ transformations since these simply rotate the coordinate indices $M,N$.
-However, it transforms similarly to a connection under double Lorentz transformations.
+By construction $F_{ABC}$ is invariant under constant $O(D,D)$ transformations since these simply rotate the coordinate indices $M,N,\ldots$.
+However, it transforms similarly to a connection under the $O(D-1,1)\times O(D-1,1)$ double Lorentz transformations acting on the indices $A,B,\ldots$.
 In particular, after splitting the indices into upper and lower ones using the projectors, the upper indices are rotated by the first Lorentz group while the lower indices are rotated by the second.
-This means that $F$'s with different index placements, e.g. $F_a{}^{bc}$ and $F^{abc}$, are independent fields since they transform differently.\footnote{After fixing the gauge $e^{(+)}=e^{(-)}$ they are no longer independent, as is clear from (\ref{eq:Fs}).} We are therefore not allowed to raise and lower the indices on these fields.
-It also means that a contraction of two indices with $\eta_{ab}$, e.g.
+This means that $F$'s with different index placements, e.g. $F_a{}^{bc}$ and $F^{abc}$, are independent fields (in DFT) since they transform differently.\footnote{After fixing the gauge $e^{(+)}=e^{(-)}$ they are no longer independent, as is clear from (\ref{eq:Fs}).} We are therefore not allowed to raise and lower the indices on these fields.
+Importantly for our later discussion it also means that a contraction of two indices with $\eta_{ab}$, e.g.

-is compatible with the double Lorentz symmetry, while a contraction of an upper and a lower indices, e.g.
+is compatible with the double Lorentz symmetry, since the contracted indices transform under the same group.
+On the other hand a contraction of an upper and a lower index, e.g.

-explicitly breaks the symmetry since the two contracted indices transform under different Lorentz groups.
-It is terms of this form that we will be interested in keeping track of since we will require them to cancel in the reduced theory when the contracted index is an internal index.
+would explicitly break the symmetry, since the two contracted indices transform under \emph{different} Lorentz groups.
+It is terms of this form (with the contracted index an internal index) that we will require to cancel in the reduced theory.